Abhisheksjp123/Notes/AIML_Notes/SQL for Data Analyst/related/SQL Window Funtion.md

 # Function that are specifically useful with windows function

-*SUM() is a aggregte function, it is not exactly for a window *, there are some other functions that are especially usefull on a window. but we can still use window functions with additive functions like.
+*SUM() is a aggregate function, it is not exactly for a window *, there are some other functions that are especially useful on a window. but we can still use window functions with additive functions like.
 EX.
-Find all the students whose marks are greter than the branch average
+Find all the students whose marks are greater than the branch average

 ```
 SELECT * FROM